 Musée d’Art Moderne de la Ville de Paris - Museum of Modern Art in Paris

 From 11 October 2019 to 01 March 2020

-Upon re-opening after extensive renovation work, the Museum of Modern Art will present a retrospective of work by the painter Hans Hartung (1904-1989).
-The exhibition will take a new look at his entire collection of work and his role as a trailblazer in the history of abstraction.
+Upon re-opening after extensive renovation work, the Museum of Modern Art presents a retrospective of work by the painter Hans Hartung (1904-1989).
+The exhibition looks at his entire collection of work and his role as a trailblazer in the history of abstraction.
 Hartung was a major 20th century artist who liked to experiment.
-The exhibition will be an opportunity to discover the vast array of supports the artist used, his wide range of techniques, the extensive technical innovations he developed and the diverse tools he experimented with.
-A large number of works will be on display: oils on canvas, drawings, photographs, sculptures, ceramics and archive documents.
+The exhibition is an opportunity to discover the vast array of supports the artist used, his wide range of techniques, the extensive technical innovations he developed and the diverse tools he experimented with.
+A large number of works are on display, including oils on canvas, drawings, photographs, sculptures, ceramics and archive documents.